 How can I help my dog lose weight?

-If your dog is overweight, develop a weight management plan that includes both adequate exercise and a healthy diet.
-Strive to help your dog lose about 1 percent of his body weight per week.
+If your dog is overweight, develop a weight management plan that includes adequate exercise and a healthy diet.
+Strive to help your dog lose about 1 percent of his body weight weekly.

-Losing weight more quickly is a sign your dog isn’t receiving enough calories for a healthy lifestyle.
+Losing weight more quickly indicates your dog isn’t receiving enough calories for a healthy lifestyle.

-Follow these tips for a natural remedy to degenerative joint disease:
+Follow these tips for a natural remedy for degenerative joint disease:

 Reduce portion size: Reducing your dog’s caloric intake by around 5 percent will help your dog lose weight without drastically cutting his food intake.

-Cutting your dog’s calorie intake too much forces his body into “starvation” mode, which actually will make it harder for your dog to lose weight.
+Cutting your dog’s calorie intake too much forces his body into “starvation” mode, making it harder for your dog to lose weight.

-Gradually reduce your dog’s portion size so his body gets adjusts to the change.
+Gradually reduce your dog’s portion size so his body adjusts to the change.
 For example, disguise a decrease in dog treats by breaking treats into two pieces.
-You also can switch to low fat treats and long-lasting chews such as dried tendons, bones and steer sticks.
-Avoid marrow bones because they have high-fat content.
+You also can switch to low-fat treats and long-lasting chews such as dried tendons, bones, and steer sticks.
+Avoid marrow bones because they have high fat content.

 More protein and fewer carbohydrates: Like humans, protein in the diet will build lean muscle.
 Without adequate protein in their diet, dogs will struggle to build the muscle to carry out daily activities and support their joints.
 More muscle will also increase their basal metabolic rate, the amount of energy burned at rest.

 Prepare meals from scratch: Consider making your dog’s food so you know exactly what they’re consuming.
 Remove the skin and fatty areas from meats.
-Add some vegetables to your dog’s diet, but don’t eliminate meat.
-Feeding your dog a solely vegetarian diet, will not only provide too few calories, but it also will leave your dog feeling hungry.
+Add vegetables to your dog’s diet, but don’t eliminate meat.
+Feeding your dog a solely vegetarian diet will not only provide too few calories but also leave your dog feeling hungry.

 Help your dog feel full by adding healthy human food like blueberries, green beans, or carrots to your dog’s diet.
-Just be mindful that some fruits and vegetables may do more harm than good.
-That means you need to know what your dog can and can’t eat.
+Be mindful that some fruits and vegetables may harm more than good.
+That means you must know what your dog can and can’t eat.
 Most dog owners like to joke that their pooch can eat anything, but we all know that isn’t exactly true.

 Boost exercise